ManspergerMichael/Pizza-Pizzaz/README.md

 # Pizza-Pizzaz
-Proof of consept for a design for a website for Pizza Pizzaz.
+Proof of consept for a design for a website for a local pizza resturant.

-So far I have a basic wireframe with navigation and basic styles.

 Setup:
 Unzip the directory and then open index.html.